 Housing

 “My mam exhibited her Juvenile Jazz Bands (1979) and Youth Unemployment (1981) series.
-Around the same time, she documented the campaign to save Scotswood Works.
-She was also commissioned by Tyneside Housing Aid Centre, in conjunction with Shelter, to make reports on children living in poverty and housing problems faced by older generations.
-These pictures of the Elswick Kids came first.
-Even though it was never an exhibition, and there is no text from Tish, they were clearly very important to her.
-That makes them very important to me.”
+Around the same time, she documented the campaign to save Scotswood Works, and was commissioned by the Tyneside Housing Aid Centre, in partnership with Shelter, to photograph children living in poverty and the housing struggles faced by older generations.
+But these pictures of the Elswick Kids came first.

 Photo © Ella Murtha, all rights reserved.